 Section 1- Responsibilities.
 The business and affairs of the KHC shall be managed by its Board of Directors (“Board”), which shall be responsible for the accomplishment of the purposes of the KHC.
 Consistent with such purposes, the Board may employ an Executive Director, one or more administrators and such other officers and employees as necessary and, in addition to such other activities as the KHC shall deem to be consistent with its purposes, shall establish such policies as may be consistent with accomplishment of the corporate purposes.
 In conjunction with the foregoing, the Board shall appoint such committees and delegate such authority to the committees so appointed as is consistent with these Bylaws, and shall do and perform such other acts as are necessary to carry out the purposes for which the KHC is created.

 Section 2-Number and Tenure of Board Members.
-The Board shall consist of at least twelve (12) and no more than twenty-three (23) voting members of the KHC (the “Directors”), and shall be broadly representative of all of the horse industries and breeds in Kentucky.
-One non-voting Board position shall be reserved for a representative of one of the schools of higher education offering equine focused degrees within the Commonwealth of Kentucky.
+The Board shall consist of at least 12 and no more than 23 voting members of the KHC (the “Directors”), and shall be broadly representative of all of the horse industries, breeds and disciplines in Kentucky.
+One Board position shall be reserved for a representative of one of the schools of higher education offering equine-focused degrees, certificates or areas of study within the Commonwealth of Kentucky.
 The Executive Director of the KHC shall be a non-voting member of the Board.

 Section 3-Term of Office.
 Elected Directors shall serve for a three (3) years.
-Directors shall not serve more than two consecutive three-year terms.
-Directors may be re-elected to the Board following a one year absence from the board.
-Directors shall be divided into three (3) classes of equal or nearly equal number of Directors, and such classes of Directors shall have staggered terms, with the terms of approximately one-third (1/3) of the Directors expiring at each annual meeting of the KHC following their election, or until their prior resignation or removal.
+Directors shall not serve more than two (2) consecutive three-year terms.
+Directors may be re-elected to the Board following a one-year absence from the Board.
+Directors shall be divided into three (3) classes of equal or nearly equal number of Directors, and such classes of Directors shall have staggered terms, with the terms of approximately one-third of the Directors expiring at each Annual Meeting of the KHC following their election, or until their prior resignation or removal.

 Section 7-Special Meetings.
-Special meetings of the Board may be called by the President or any three (3) Board members.
-Except in cases of emergency, notice of any special meeting of the Board shall be given at least ten (10) days prior thereto and sent by mail, e-mail or facsimile transmission to each Director at his or her address as shown by the records of the KHC.
+Special meetings of the Board may be called by the President or any Board member.
+Except in cases of emergency, notice of any special meeting of the Board shall be given at least 10 days prior thereto and sent by e-mail to each Director at his or her e-mail address as shown by the records of the KHC.
 Any Director may waive notice of any meeting.

 Section 8-Referendum Meetings.
-By mail, email, facsimile or telephone, the President may refer to the Board questions relating to the affairs of the KHC which in his or her opinion require immediate action.
+By postal mail, email or telephone, the President may refer to the Board questions relating to the affairs of the KHC that, in his or her opinion, require immediate action.
 A two-thirds vote of the entire Board is required to take action.
 The results of such a referendum vote shall be binding on the Board, the KHC, its committees, agents and employees.